David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 -rw-rw-r--  1 david david  153 Feb  9 11:09 service.yaml
 ```

 This will form our `base` - we will build on this but adding customisations in the form of overlays.
-First, we need a `kustomize` file. which an be created with `kustomize create --autodetect`
+First, we need a `kustomize` file. which can be created with `kustomize create --autodetect`

 This will create kustomization.yaml in the current directory: